9 Declarations [dcl]

 A function that is explicitly defaulted shall

-An explicitly defaulted special member function is allowed to differ from the corresponding special member function that would have been implicitly declared, as follows:
+The program is ill-formed if an explicitly defaulted special member function of class C differs from the corresponding special member function that would have been implicitly declared other than as follows:

-• if has a non-object parameter of type const C&, the corresponding non-object parameter of may be of type C&.
+• if has a non-object parameter of type “lvalue reference to const C”, the corresponding non-object parameter of may be of type “lvalue reference to C”; and

 A function explicitly defaulted on its first declaration is implicitly inline ([dcl.inline]), and is implicitly constexpr ([dcl.constexpr]) if it is constexpr-suitable.